Behavior Expectations

 It is important for students, parents, and faculty to be aware of school policies, consequences, and procedures.
 When a student violates community expectations, students are expected to take responsibility for their behavior, accept the natural consequence, and then take time to demonstrate a positive change in behavior.

 Members of the community, students, teachers, counselors, or administrators may report students who have not demonstrated responsible behavior.
-After a discussion with the student, incidents will be entered in Powerschool on the student’s disciplinary record when appropriate by a High School administrator.
+After a discussion with the student, incidents will be documented on the school's digital systems for reference.

 • Bus misbehavior.